gaehlerm/SoftwareEngineering/README.md

 The most common way to structure data is by using nested classes and lists, where one class contains instances of other classes.
 There's certainly nothing wrong with that, but sometimes there are better solutions.

 Variables do not only have a type, but they can also have additional properties that we will explore in this chapter.
-They can be compile-time constant, constant, mutable, member, static, dynamic, or global.
-And possibly many more.
+They can be compile-time constant, constant, mutable, member, static, dynamic, global or two of them at once.
 All these various types of variables have distinct scopes within which they can be accessed and modified.
 As is often the case in programming, it is very convenient to have access to a variable at all times, similar to a global variable.
-At the same time, this approach is very likely to result in poor code quality due to tightly coupling everything together.
+At the same time, this approach is very likely to result in poor code quality as this variable is tightly coupling everything together.
 Therefore, you should always choose a variable type that is just modifiable enough to work with but doesn't grant more accessibility permissions than necessary.

 ## Compile-time constant

 Compile-time constants are the least powerful variable type.
 They are known at the time you write the code and will never change their value.
 In Python, there is no way to enforce const'ness.
 But it is generally agreed upon that variables written in all uppercase are constant and may not be changed, `PI=3.14`.
 In C++, there is the `const` keyword that enforces const'ness of a variable. `const double pi=3.14`.
 Now it is no longer possible to change the variable `pi`, or the compiler will return an error.
 Keep these constants stored separately and avoid cluttering your code.
 Otherwise, there is nothing you can do wrong with them.

-In C++, there is also the `constexpr` keyword to indicate that an expression can be evaluated at compile time.
-This allows the compiler to perform various optimizations, as many expressions can be evaluated at compile time.

 ## Runtime Constant